kessler/license-report/README.md

 ```
 Besides the 'build-in' fields ("department", "name", "installedVersion", "author" "comment", "licensePeriod", "licenseType", "link", "material", "relatedTo"), any field allowed in a package.json can be used in the fields array (as "custom" field).

-When using "custom" field, an element named like the "custom" field with 2 properties must be addes: "value" - the default value for this field - and "label - the "heading" for generated columns.
+When using "custom" field, an element named like the "custom" field with 2 properties must be added: "value" - the default value for this field - and "label - the "heading" for generated columns.
 Here is an example for adding the 'homepage' field:
 ```
   "fields": [
     "name",